 The real secret is adjusting your mindset.
 Think of the AI's first pass as an incredibly well-done rough draft, not the final, polished piece.
 Your expertise comes in during the editing phase, catching the subtleties the machine might have missed.

 And finally, what about transcribing other languages?
 Most professional-grade tools handle this beautifully.
-The advantage of an offline tool like Paraspeech is that you just download the language model you need—whether it's Spanish, French, or Japanese—and you're ready to go.
+The advantage of an offline tool like Paraspeech is that you just download the multilingual model—which supports over 100 languages—and you're ready to go.
 It all happens securely on your own machine.